Margaret O'Leary

-Margaret O'Leary-Leacy born in Wexford is a former camogie player selected on the camogie team of the century in 2004, and winner of All Ireland medals in 1968, 1969 and 1975.
+Margaret O'Leary-Leacy is an Irish former camogie player selected on the camogie team of the century in 2004, and winner of All Ireland medals in 1968, 1969 and 1975.
+O'Leary-Leacy was inducted into the Gaelic Writers' Association Hall of Fame in 2022, for her dedication to the promotion of camogie.

 Playing career

 She played for Buffers Alley Club with whom she won three All Ireland Club Championships.
 She also holds eight Gael Linn interprovincial medals.
 She was selected as the Gaelic Weekly All Star Camogie Player of the Year in 1968 and was twice voted Wexford Powers "Sport Star of the Year" 1966 and 1968.

 Administrator

-She later became Chair of the Oulart the Ballagh club where she trained five Féile na Gael teams to All Ireland success.
+O'Leary-Leacy later became chair of the Oulart the Ballagh club where she trained five Féile na Gael teams to All Ireland success.